 Not only a great place to grab a cheap eat, the Soda Factory is only accessible through a secret fridge door!
 Head to this Surry Hills bar on Monday.

-NOTE: If you’ve explored all these places and/or still have a few $$ in your pocket – you could check out Stray’s day trip to the iconic Blue Mountains!
+NOTE: If you’ve explored all these places and/or still have a few $$ in your pocket – you could also try a day trip to the iconic Blue Mountains!
 It’s all about walks and wildlife with a cold beer at the end.